al-architjain/al_FaceRecognition/README.md

 Facial Recognition Project
 ===========================

-This project was created for the major project in my college.
+This project is created for the major project in my college.

+## How to use
+1.
+2.